 From 2007-08 through 2011-12, the St. Johns County School District saw its amount of funds per student decreased by the Legislature.
 When funding reductions occur, the District still remains responsible for managing student growth, maintaining constitutional class-size requirements, opening new schools and most recently implementing a new teacher evaluation system.

-Although the 2018 Legislature increased funding for St. Johns County schools by approximately $17.7 million, the financial and economic pressures still facing the District are tremendous.
-As an example, despite the increase of 8.7 percent in property value this year, the capital outlay millage remains at 1.5 mills rather than the previous levy allowed by law of 2.0 mills.
+Although the 2019 Legislature increased funding for St. Johns County schools by approximately $22.7 million, the financial and economic pressures still facing the District are tremendous.
+As an example, despite an increase of 9.7 percent in property value this year, the capital outlay millage remains at 1.5 mills rather than the previous levy allowed by law of 2.0 mills.
 Thus, the ability to raise revenue commensurate with the District’s capital needs is severely restricted.
-Revenues for the Local Capital Improvement Fund are projected to be $40.5 million, or approximately $3.3 million more than the prior year; yet the 2007-08 Local Capital Improvement Funds generated approximately $46.8 million.
-This equates to an approximate 13 percent decrease in revenue for capital projects, while at the same time the number of students being served increased by 46 percent from 27,737 students in 2007-08 to 40,654 students in 2018-19.
-Since 2007-08, the capital outlay budget has lost access to more than $251 million.
+Revenues for the Local Capital Improvement Fund are projected to be $44.4 million, or approximately $3.9 million more than the prior year; yet in 2007-08 the Local Capital Improvement Funds generated approximately $46.8 million.
+This equates to an approximate 5 percent decrease in revenue for capital projects, while at the same time the number of students being served increased by 54 percent from 27,737 students in 2007-08 to 42,768 students in 2019-20.
+Since 2007-08, the capital outlay budget has lost access to more than $271 million.
 This revenue loss will continue to jeopardize our ability to maintain existing schools or build new ones as needed.
 In addition, the ongoing lack of both operating and capital funding could negatively impact the District’s credit rating and its ability to efficiently manage its debt.

 On November 3, 2015, in an effort to help alleviate the capital funding problem brought on by the aforementioned decreases, the School Board asked the general electorate of St. Johns County to approve a half-penny sales surtax initiative solely for the purpose of funding new construction, renovation/remodeling projects, technology and safety and security measures.
 The sales tax referendum was passed with more than 60 percent support.
-This new revenue stream will add approximately $19 million per year, or about $204 million during the 10-year period for necessary capital projects.
-The District built one elementary school and one K-8 school with proceeds from sales tax revenue bonds that carry an average annual debt service of approximately $6 million, leaving roughly $13 million for “pay as you go” capital projects.
+This new revenue stream continues to grow and will add approximately $22 million in 2019-20.
+In addition, the sales tax is projected to be in excess of $221 million during the 10-year period providing funding for necessary capital projects.

-- As a result of the lack of state funding, loss of the stimulus funding, continued student growth and other downward pressures on the budget, the District is forced to use approximately $12.3 million from its fund balance to sustain school operations during 2018-19.
+- As a result of the lack of state funding, loss of the stimulus funding, continued student growth and other downward pressures on the budget, the District is forced to use approximately $13.5 million from its fund balance to sustain operations during the 2019-20 school year.

-- The 2018-19 budget will provide 90 additional instructional staff units.
+- The 2019-20 budget will provide approximately 100 additional instructional staff units.

 - Other pressures on the District’s operating budget include the proper funding mechanisms and related plan designs for its self-insured medical plan, mandated increases in the Florida Retirement System contributions, the funding of the teacher performance pay system and the continued funding of the digital learning initiative, as well as the continued staffing changes necessary to maintain support of teaching and learning in our schools.

-- In addition, as a result of the 2018 legislative session, the Florida Legislature approved SB 7026 and SB 7055 which are far-reaching bills that impact several different areas of the public K-12 education environment.
+- In addition, as a result of the 2019 legislative session, the Florida Legislature approved SB 7030 – Implementation of Legislative Recommendations of the Public Safety Commission and SB 7070 – K-12 Education Bill which are far-reaching bills that impact several different areas of the public education environment.
 The full financial impact of these bills has yet to be completely identified in all relevant categories for the upcoming fiscal year.

-Finally, if the District does not see an improvement in per-student base funding in the near future, it will be necessary to once again reduce operating and capital expenditure costs so there is not an emergency when our fund balance has been exhausted.
+Finally, if the District does not see a significant improvement in per-student base funding in the near future, it will be necessary to once again reduce operating and capital expenditure costs so there is not an emergency when our fund balance has been exhausted.